| |

 -

-develop or purchase income-producing properties.
-When
+income-producing properties.
+When the partnership

-the partnership subsequently receives income from these
+subsequently receives income from these properties, it

-as dividend payments. top
+payments. top

 -